-To date, my research has been around the area of Data Science and Advanced Analytics, along with Machine (Deep) Learning, Artificial Intelligence and Complex Networks.
-I have worked/am working in the application domains of transportation networks, online social networks and media, and mental health.
+To date, my research has been around the area of Data Science along with Natural Language Processing (NLP), Machine (Deep) Learning, Artificial Intelligence (AI) and Complex Networks.
+I have worked/am working in the application domains of social media analytics, mental health, mis/dis-information, hate speech, criminal profiling, and transportation.
 Here is a summary of some of my major projects.

 Mental disorders, also called psychiatric disorders, are illnesses that impact our thoughts, feelings, emotions, and behaviors.
 Some of the common types are depression, anxiety, and eating disorders.
 They may influence our capacity to interact with others and operate on a daily basis.
 The longer a mental disorder lasts for, the more difficult it is to treat and recover from.
 Untreated mental disorders may lead to panic attacks or even suicide in the worst scenario.
 Early intervention typically yields greater results.
 It has been evident that natural disasters and pandemics adversely affect our mental health.
 The recent coronavirus disease 2019 (COVID-19) outbreak caused serious mental health issues, such as depression and anxiety, worldwide.
 Mental disorders are traditionally examined by psychologists and other specialists by face-to-face examination method.
 People typically tend to refrain from receiving such help until it gets severe.
 This in itself causes many unexamined cases which is extremely dangerous.
 Millions of people have social media accounts and they express their moods on social media.
-These massive and rich data are very helpful for predicting their mental health status at an early stage.
+These massive and rich data are very helpful for predicting their mental health status at an early stage, enabling an early intervention.
 Extensive multidisciplinary research is currently being carried out in this direction.
-Some preliminary results suggest that explainable deep learning on the social networks and posted media contents, is highly promising for detecting such disorders intelligently at an early stage.
-To this end, this research aims to invent novel explainable deep learning models and algorithms for intelligently detecting behaviors indicative of mental disorders.
+Some preliminary results suggest that applying NLP and interpretable deep learning on the posted textual contents and associated social networks is highly promising for detecting such disorders intelligently at an early stage.
+To this end, this research aims to develop novel NLP techniques and explainable AI models for intelligently detecting behaviors indicative of mental disorders.

 Collaborators: Tarique Anwar, Matthew Fuller-Tyszkiewicz, Mohammad Abuhasan, Chengfei Liu, Shreya Ghosh, Suku Sukunesan